 The campus uses Microsoft products for general software functions such as word processing, spreadsheets and presentation development.
 Email service is handled by Microsoft Exchange.
 Faculty and staff generally access it through Outlook when on campus.
-Students, faculty and staff can use Outlook Express over the WEB when off-campus.
+Students, faculty and staff can access Outlook over the Internet when off-campus.

-Delivery of instruction over the network is handled by Blackboard.
-Many classes are enhanced through the use of Blackboard and a growing number are available 100% over the WEB.
-A new version of Blackboard has been implemented along with a new Portal (MyMTech) for all Montana Tech students and employees and thus greatly facilitate the use of the primary software tools on campus (Banner, Library, Blackboard, Email, Scheduling, General Internet).
-Faculty and staff needing access to Blackboard for course development or training should contact the Campus Technology Services Help Desk at bbsupport.mtech.edu or ext.
+Delivery of distance (online) instruction is handled by the Moodle Learning Management System.
+Moodle is implemented through the MyMtech portal for all Montana Tech students and employees.
+MyMtech is also the portal for the primary software tools on campus (Banner, Library, Moodle, Email, Scheduling, General Internet).
+Faculty and staff needing access to Moodle for course development or training should contact the Campus Technology Services Help Desk at ext.
 4244.
-Access to Blackboard can also be requested in the original "New Faculty Account Request" sent to Network Services.
+Access to Moodle can also be requested in the original "New Faculty Account Request" sent to Network Services.